oharu121/okta-auth-js/README.md

 Specify a custom tokenUrl.
 Defaults to the issuer plus "/v1/token".

+#### `introspectUrl`

+Specify a custom introspectUrl for token introspection.
+By default, the introspection endpoint is determined from the OAuth 2.0 metadata obtained from the issuer's well-known endpoint.

 #### `ignoreSignature`

 > :warning: This option should be used only for browser support and testing purposes.

 ID token signatures are validated by default when `token.getWithoutPrompt`, `token.getWithPopup`, `token.getWithRedirect`, and `token.verify` are called.
 To disable ID token signature validation for these methods, set this value to `true`.

 #### `maxClockSkew`